 We are routinely subject to other civil claims, litigation and arbitration, and regulatory investigations arising in the ordinary course of our past and present businesses as well as in respect of our divested businesses.
-Some of these include claims related to our current services and operations, environmental claims in respect to historic operations, and asbestos-related claims concerning operations of a divested subsidiary of our predecessor.
-We believe that we have strong defenses to these claims as well as insurance coverage that will contribute to any settlement or liability in the event any environmental or asbestos-related claim is not resolved in our favor.
+Some of these include claims related to our services and operations, and asbestos-related claims concerning operations of a divested subsidiary of our predecessor.
+We believe that we have strong defenses to these claims as well as insurance coverage that will contribute to any settlement or liability in the event any asbestos-related claim is not resolved in our favor.
 These claims have not had a material impact on us to date, and we believe the likelihood that a future material adverse outcome will result from these claims is remote.
 However, if facts and circumstances change in the future, we cannot be certain that an adverse outcome of one or more of these claims would not have a material adverse effect on our financial condition, results of operations, or cash flows.